Few particles with an impurity in a one-dimensional harmonic trap: Conclusions

 Having studied the problem of a single impurity immersed in a non-interacting bath, we devise several future-related extensions of this work.
-One natural extension is to consider interacting baths, particularly those composed of two-component fermions, as recently studied in homogeneous configurations \cite{pierce_few_2019,rammelmuller_magnetic_2023}.
-Consideration of two impurities is also of interest \cite{theel_crossover_2023}, especially due to its connection to the bipolaron problem \cite{camacho-guardian_bipolarons_2018}.
+One natural extension is to consider interacting baths to further study dressed impurities.
+On top of adding interactions to the model studied here, of particular interest would be to study baths composed of two-component interacting fermions, as recently studied in homogeneous configurations \cite{pierce_few_2019,rammelmuller_magnetic_2023}.
+Consideration of two impurities is also of interest \cite{theel_crossover_2023,petkovic_mediated_2022} , especially due to its connection to the bipolaron problem \cite{camacho-guardian_bipolarons_2018,will_polaron_2021}.
+In this direction, ED calculations would enable us to easily examine correlations between impurities.
+In addition, our developed ED techniques can be extended to study dynamics, which could be employed to study the polaron formation~\cite{will_dynamics_2023} and quench dynamics~\cite{mistakidis_effective_2019,mistakidis_many-body_2020}.
 Finally, the findings of this work could be further examined in the future for larger baths using robust many-body approaches, such as with quantum Monte-Carlo.